 If you are a U.S. citizen or permanent resident, you may be able to receive grant aid, such as the Federal Pell Grant, Supplemental Educational Opportunity Grant, or the Oklahoma Tuition Aid Grant.

 Some grants are available only on a first-come, first-served basis (based on the date you submit the FAFSA), so TCC encourages all students to complete the FAFSA as soon as possible each year.

-Once you have submitted your FAFSA, follow the steps in your Financial Aid Dashboard on MyTCC or visit any of our Campus Financial Aid offices to find out what else (if anything) you may need to do, how much you can get and when you’ll get it.
+Once you have submitted your FAFSA, follow the steps in your MyTCC Financial Aid Dashboard or visit the Financial Aid office to find out what else (if anything) you may need to do, how much you can get, and when you’ll get it.

 The Federal Pell Grant Program